eldimious/js-notes/event-loop/chapter1.md

 Like any other programming language, JavaScript runtime has *one stack and one heap storage*.

-- **Heap** - Objects are allocated in a heap which is just a name to denote a large mostly unstructured region of memory
+- **Heap** - A heap is a free memory storage unit where you can store memory in random order.
+Objects are allocated in a heap which is just a name to denote a large mostly unstructured region of memory.
+Heap is managed by the JavaScript runtime and cleaned up by the garbage collector.

 - **Stack** - This represents the single thread provided for JavaScript code execution.
 Function calls form a stack of frames.
 Stack is *LIFO* (last in, first out) data storage which store current function execution context of a program.